hnb2/heroes/README.md

 NOW
 ===
-- replace fightUtil by chance.js
+- Test/Debug fightUtils
+- Unit test + loggerZ (make a global logger variable in the boostrap)

 LATER
 =====
-- Create a bootstrapper for the app
-- Unit test + loggerZ
+- Implement gcli
+- Implement Map in json format and coordinates